AT1XX/AT-Home-server/README.md

 Welcome to my home server setup!
 This guide will walk you through the steps of setting up a home server using Ubuntu and `etherwake`.

 ## Why??
 I have already setup Parsec to remotely access my PC but the problem is my PC need to turned on 24/7 inorder to access it.
 This is clearly not a viable option as electrcity doesn't come cheap.
-To solve this problem, I used my 20 years old laptop to act as a home server that i canm remote in and use Wake-ON-Lan og my PC to solve this.
+To solve this problem, I used my 20 years old laptop to act as a home server that i can remote in and use Wake-ON-Lan og my PC to solve this.

 ## Introduction